 For the diagnostic assessment of the climate impact of each submitted scenario, reported emissions were harmonized to historical values (base year 2010) as provided in the RCP database by applying an additive offset, which linearly decreased until 2050.
 For non-CO2 emissions where this method resulted in negative values, a multiplicative offset was used instead.
-Emissions other than the required species that were not reported explicitly in the submitted scenario were filled from RCP2.6 (Meinshausen et al., 2011b; van Vuuren et al., 2011) to provide complete emissions profiles to MAGICC and FAIR (see Section 2.SM.1.1).
+Emissions other than the required species that were not reported explicitly in the submitted scenario were filled from RCP2.6 (Meinshausen et al., 2011b; van Vuuren et al., 2011) to provide complete emissions profiles to MAGICC and FAIR (see section 2.A.1).

 The harmonization and completion of non-reported emissions was only applied to the diagnostic assessment as input for the climate impact using MAGICC and FAIR.
-All figures and analysis used in the chapter analysis are based on emissions as reported by the modelling teams, except for column "Cumulative CO2 emissions, harmonized" in Table 2.SM.12.
+All figures and analysis used in the chapter analysis are based on emissions as reported by the modelling teams, except for column "cumulative CO2 emissions, harmonized" in Table 2.A.12.

-2.SM.1.3.1.4 Validity assessment of historical emissions for aggregate Kyoto greenhouse gases
+2.A.3.1.4 Validity assessment of historical emissions for aggregate Kyoto greenhouse gases

-The AR5 WGIII report assessed Kyoto greenhouse gases (GHG) in 2010 to fall in the range of 44.5-53.5 GtCO2e yr-1 using the GWP100 metric from the IPCC Second Assessment Report (SAR).
+The AR5 WGIII report assessed Kyoto greenhouse gases (GHG) in 2010 to fall in the range of 44.5-53.5 GtCO2e/yr using the GWP100-metric from the IPCC Second Assessment Report.
 As part of the diagnostics, the Kyoto GHG aggregation was recomputed using GWP100 according to SAR, AR4 and AR5 for all scenarios that provided sufficient level of detail for their emissions.
 A total of 33 scenarios from three modelling frameworks showed recomputed Kyoto GHG outside the year-2010 range assessed by the AR5 WGIII report.
 These scenarios were excluded from all analysis of near-term emissions evolutions, in particular in Figures 2.6, 2.7 and 2.8, and Table 2.4.

-2.SM.1.3.1.5 Plausibility assessment of near-term development
+2.A.3.1.5 Plausibility assessment of near-term development

 Submitted scenarios were assessed for the plausibility of their near-term development across a number of dimensions.
-One issue identified were drastic reductions of $CO_2$ emissions from the land-use sector by 2020.
-Given recent trends, this was considered implausible and all scenarios from the ADVANCE and EMF33 studies reporting negative $CO_2$ emissions from the land-use sector in 2020 were excluded from the analysis throughout this chapter.
+One issue identified were drastic reductions of CO2 emissions from the land-use sector already in 2020.
+Given recent trends, this was considered implausible and all scenarios from the ADVANCE and EMF33 studies reporting negative CO2 emissions from the land-use sector in 2020 were excluded from the analysis throughout this chapter.

-2.SM.1.3.1.6 Missing carbon price information
+2.A.3.1.6 Missing carbon price information

-Out of the 132 scenarios limiting global warming to 2°C throughout the century (see Table 2.SM.8), a total of twelve scenarios submitted by three modelling teams reported carbon prices of zero or missing values in at least one year.
-These scenarios were excluded from the analysis.in Section 2.5 and Figure 2.26 in Chapter 2.
+Out of the 132 scenarios limiting global warming to 2°C throughout the century (see Table 2.A.8), a total of twelve scenarios submitted by three modelling teams reported carbon prices of 0 or missing values in at least one year.
+These scenarios were excluded from the analysis.in Section 2.5 and Figure 2.26 in the chapter.

-2.SM.1.3.2 Contributions to the SR1.5 Database by Modelling Framework
+2.A.3.2.
+Contributions to the SR1.5 database by modelling framework

-In total, 19 modelling frameworks submitted 529 individual scenarios-based manuscripts that were published or accepted for publication by 15 May 2018 (Table 2.SM.8).
+In total, 19 modelling frameworks submitted 529 individual scenarios based manuscripts that were published or accepted for publication by 15 May 2018 (Table 2.A.8).

-Table 2.SM.8: Overview of submitted scenarios by modelling framework, including the categorization according to the climate impact (cf. Section 2.SM.1.4) and outcomes of validity and near-term plausibility assessment of pathways (cf. Section 2.SM.1.3.1).
+Table 2.A.8: Overview of submitted scenarios by modelling framework, including the categorization according to the climate impact (cf. Section 2.A.4) and outcomes of validity and near-term plausibility assessment of pathways (cf. Section 2.A.3.1).